Russian Mission, Alaska: History

-Geography
+Geography and climate

 Russian Mission is located at 61°47′8″N 161°20′3″W (61.785522, -161.334074).

 Russian Mission is located on the right (western) bank of the Yukon River in the Yukon-Kuskokwim Delta, 25 miles southeast of Marshall.
 It lies 70 air miles northeast of Bethel and 376 miles west of Anchorage.

 According to the United States Census Bureau, the city has a total area of 6.2 sqmi, of which, 5.7 sqmi of it is land and 0.5 sqmi of it (8.27%) is water.

-Climate

 Russian Mission falls within the transitional climate zone, characterized by tundra interspersed with boreal forests, and weather patterns of long, cold winters and shorter, warm summers.
 Heavy northern winds often limit air access in the fall and winter.
 The Lower Yukon is ice-free from mid-June through October.